 Can Dogs Have Autism?

 What is autism?
 Autism is a lifelong developmental disability that affects how people perceive the world and interact with others.
 Autistic people see, hear and feel the world differently to other people.
-If you are autistic, you are autistic for life; autism is not an illness or disease and currently cannot be 'cured'
+If you are autistic, you are autistic for life; autism is not an illness or disease and currently cannot be 'cured' The other important fact to understand is that autism is congenital, meaning that dogs or humans cannot suddenly become autistic, they are born with autism.

 Does Autism Occur in Dogs?